fedlearnbd/Local-Data-Privatization-Preprocessing/README.md

 # Local Data Privatization Preprocessing (LDPP) Experiments

-This repository contains a collection of scripts and experiments for **Local Data Privatization Preprocessing (LDPP)** in the context of federated learning.
+This repository contains a collection of scripts and experiments for **Local Data Privatization Preprocessing (LDPP)** in the context of basic federated learning implementation.
 The experiments include:

 - Distance analysis between original and privatized datasets.
 - Federated Learning algorithms (FedAvg, FedKrum).